MarkLawrenceArtistry/crms/journal.md

 3. store the columns provided by the client (for ex. 'name', 'age') from req.body
 4. create query for `INSERT FROM table () VALUES (?, ?)` and create params from columns
 5. db.run(query, params, function(err)) kasi need sa `this.lastID`
-6. check if may error if wala return mo 500 tas return mo lang yung nasa req.body kasama ID
+6. check if may error if wala meron return mo 500 tas return mo lang yung nasa req.body kasama ID
+7. module.exports = { createSomething }

 ## GET METHOD in Patient Controller
 1. require db instance in the database.js